mdmtk/docs/edge/source/guide/csp/wifi.md

 	* Parm value: "Auto"

 #### 2.4GHz Channels
-Parm name: 2.4GHzChannels

 Settable if:

 * The RF Band that is selected is either 2.4GHZ or Auto

 Pivotal parm: No

+Parm name: 2.4GHzChannels

 Description: Enable the specified channels in the 2.4GHz band.

-Input rules:
+Parm value input rules:

 * String containing a set of valid channels.
+* The minimum length is 0 characters and the maximum length is 64 characters.
 * Comma separated and may contain a range specified with a dash '-'.
 Example: 1,7-10

 #### 5.0GHz Channels
-Parm name: 5.0GHzChannels

 Settable if:

 * The RF Band that is selected is either 5.0GHZ or Auto

 Pivotal parm: No

+Parm name: 5.0GHzChannels

 Description: Enable the specified channels in the 5.0GHz band.

-Input rules:
+Parm value input rules:

 * String containing a set of valid channels.
+* The minimum length is 0 characters and the maximum length is 64 characters.
 * Comma separated and may contain a range specified with a dash '-'.
 Example: 36-60

 ### Specify Diagnostic Options
 Pivotal parm: Yes

 Description: Specify whether Diagnostic Options will be used.
 When enabled, Fusion Advanced Logging can also be enabled.

 #### Fusion Advanced Logging
-Parm name: FusionAdvancedLogging

 Settable if:

 * The "Specify Diagnostic Options" box is checked

 Pivotal parm: No

+Parm name: FusionAdvancedLogging

 Description: Specify whether Fusion Advanced Logging will be used